-In this work, we investigate whether incorporating the HI power spectrum, velocity power spectrum, and their cross-correlation with galaxy density can enhance the constraints on the turnover scale at low redshift.
+In this work, we investigate whether incorporating the HI power spectrum, velocity power spectrum, and their cross-correlation with galaxy density allows us to constrain the turnover scale below a redshift of 0.5.
 We will constrain the turnover scale with the forecast number density of galaxy redshifts and peculiar velocities for the complete DESI BGS (Bright Galaxy Survey) and PV survey \citep{Levi_2013, Ruiz_Macias_2020, DESI_EDR, Hahn_2023, Saulder_2023} and 4HS (4-metre multi-object spectrograph telescope Hemispheric Survey) \citep{de_Jong_2012, de_Jone_2016}.
 We will also utilise the forecast for the SKA Medium-Deep Band 2 Survey (hereafter referred to as SKA1-B2, with its phase 2 denoted as SKA2-B2) \citep{SKA_2020} to constrain the turnover scale using the HI power spectrum.
+Although SKA Band 1 will cover a larger cosmic volume and provide a tighter constraint on the turnover scale \citep{Cunnington_2022}, we chose the Band 2 survey because we want to constrain the turnover scale below the redshift of 0.5.
+Additionally, such a measurement in the dark energy-dominated era would be interesting cosmologically, but also because one would expect such measurements to be most limited in the case of a single tracer due to the effects of sample variance.
+Hence, it is in this redshift range where multi-tracer approaches, which reduce the effect of sample variance as shown in ref.~\citep{McDonald_2009} are most interesting to study.
 We followed ref.~\citep{Bahr_Kalus_2023} to employ a model-independent approach, providing a conservative prediction for the constraints on the turnover scale of future surveys.

 This paper is organised as follows.
 In section \ref{sec:Data}, we present our method of generating mock datasets for DESI BGS, 4HS, and SKA, including the analytic covariance matrices.
 In section \ref{sec:Theory}, we show our method of fitting the turnover scale.
 In section \ref{sec:Results}, we present the constraints of the turnover scale from the simulated datasets and compare them to the constraints with only the galaxy power spectrum.
 We also investigate the impact of the constraints on cosmological parameters when combining our low-redshift turnover scale constraints with high-redshift ones.
 Lastly, we present our conclusions in section \ref{sec:Conclusion}.